 ABC Daytime Writer Development Program: Applications to this program are accepted year-round.
 Offers candidates an opportunity to develop the skills essential to writing for scripted daytime television.
 The program seeks writers who excel in creating emotionally rich relationship and character-driven content.
 Familiarity with the series’ history, storylines and characters of All My Children, One Life to Live and General Hospital is suggested, but not required.
 Program duration is determined on a case-by-case basis.
 Open to all individuals; however, experienced television writers or candidates with a strong writing background in another medium are preferred.

-CBS Diversity Institute’s Writers Mentoring Program: Applications accepted March 1, 2012 – May 1, 2011.
-Post mark no later than MAY 1, 2012.
-A six-month program offering mentoring and networking opportunities for African American writers.
+CBS Diversity Institute’s Writers Mentoring Program: Submission Period ~ MARCH 1 – MAY 1, 2013.
+(Last year: Applications accepted March 1, 2012 – May 1, 2011.)
+A six-month program offering mentoring and networking opportunities for African-American writers.
 Must be 21 or older to be eligible.

 David & Lynn Angell Student Comedy Fellowship: Deadline for Fellowship submissions is May 15 of the award year.
 The fellowship was created to honor David and Lynn Angell.
 David was a prolific writer and producer, beginning his career on the staff of Paramount’s Cheers and going on to co-create Wings and Frasier.
 Lynn provided the opportunity for David to pursue writing.
 She supported his efforts by working as an educator and librarian.
 The Angells were aboard Flight #11, the first plane to hit the World Trade Center on September 11, 2001.
 Submissions for the David & Lynn Angell Student Comedy Fellowship are submitted through universities only.
 For more information, contact your school or The HUMANITAS Prize.